 Year one increased cash flow of $170,000.

-Our process for conducting a detailed Cost Segregation in Florida includes: A review of all cost detail for the property including but not limited to: the general contractor’s application for payment, construction invoices, change orders, depreciation schedules, and appraisals.
+Our process for conducting a detailed cost segregation includes a review of all cost detail for the property including but not limited to: the general contractor's application for payment, construction invoices, change orders, depreciation schedules, and appraisals.